Unusual city tours in Berlin: Experience the real Berlin!

 Alternatively there is a tour, which specifically deals with the hidden places at the Tempelhof airport.
 That, too, is very exciting!

-30 years fall of the Berlin Wall: The divided Berlin
+30 years after the Fall of the Wall: The divided Berlin

-A witness will guide you for 2,5 hours to the most important monuments and symbols of the Berlin Wall.
+A contemporary witness will lead you on this 2.5 hour city tour to the most important monuments and symbols of the Berlin Wall.

-You will see the former ghost stations, original parts of the Wall, the Chapel of Reconciliation and the Palace of Tears.
+You will see one of the former ghost stations, original pieces of the Wall, the Chapel of Reconciliation and the Palace of Tears.

-There will be personal stories of the victims of the regime and the Berlin Wall.
-The tour ends at the documentation center with press, film and photo material of the time between 1961 and 1990.
+In addition, a lot of information is given about personal stories of the victims of the Berlin Wall.
+The tour ends at the Documentation Center with press, film and photo material of the time between 1961 and 1990.

-The tour is available Wednesdays and Saturdays at 10.30 am, but can be booked on different days for a minimum of 3 persons.
+The tour is offered on Wednesdays and Saturdays at 10.30 a.m., but can also be booked on other days for private tours for 3 or more participants.

 Queer through Schöneberg

-On this tour you’ll learn about the history of the world famous Rainbow-District Schöneberg.
-The lesbian and gay scene has been formed here in the 1920s and is a vivid place around the Nollendorfplatz with many bars, cafés and clubs.
+On this tour you’ll learn about the history of the world-famous rainbow district Schöneberg.
+Berlin’s lesbian and gay scene has been established here since 1920, providing a lively bustle with many bars, cafés and clubs around Nollendorfplatz.

-This tour follows the steps of the history of the homosexual scene back in time, with lots of information about the people and city monuments of the time between the First World War and the Nazi regime.
+The tour is a search for traces of the history of the gay scene of that time, with lots of information about the people and city monuments from the time between the First World War and the Nazi regime.

 Walk through the backyards of Berlin-Mitte